 The conflict in Syria has shattered the lives of millions.
-Singing for Syrians offers a positive way to help some of Syria’s most vulnerable through the Hands Up Foundation’s aid work.
-Chaired by Alistair Burt MP, the initiative encourages communities to raise money for Hands Up by holding a musical event.
-Anything from concerts to carolling, services or singing round the piano with friends.
+Singing for Syrians offers a positive way to help some of Syria’s most vulnerable through The Hands Up Foundation’s aid work.
+Chaired by our charity co-founder, George Butler, the initiative encourages communities to raise money by holding a musical event.
+Anything from concerts to carols, gigs to karaoke nights, the list goes on!

-We also host our own flagship events, in particular a special evening carol service at St Margaret’s Church in Westminster, London.
+We also host our own fundraising events, in particular, a special evening carol concert in London at Christmas.

-We have been singing our hearts out since 2014 and have raised over £300,000 for Hands Up so far.
+We have been singing our hearts out since 2014 and have raised just shy of £500,000 for Hands Up so far.

-This year we’re funding a school for 300 Syrian refugee children.
-To read more about this and the other projects we support please visit www.handsupfoundation.org
+We’re funding a school for 300 Syrian refugee children and a medical clinic in northeast war-torn Syria.
+To read more about these projects we support please visit www.handsupfoundation.org